 - Be a good example, start with X behavior

 This can make it more difficult in the next iteration to check all action points, as there are no real acceptance criteria.
-I would advise discussing the action points in the next retrospective, and let the team decide if they were executed to a level where the team is content.
+I would advise discussing the action points in the next retrospective and letting the team decide if they were executed to a level where the team is content.

 The This team / That team retrospective is a good fit if you want to focus on the positive, and feel like there are some opportunities in communication and attitude.
 If you need solid action points you can check off, this might not be the best fit.